Sign in

 Choose an OS that runs your business applications

-Using a large format touch screen to showcase ideas, visualise data and interact with existing software, opens up the possibility of new insights from staff and enhancing team productivity and collaboration.
+Using a large format touch screen to showcase ideas, visualize data, and interact with existing software opens up the possibility of new insights from staff and enhances team productivity and collaboration.

 Make sure you choose a platform that supports and runs the widest range of business applications and software available.
 Typically this means Microsoft Windows.